top of page

 The Horse Slaughterer's Daughter

 It is 1871.
-A teenage tryst backfires and Mary arrives in Sheerness shorn and shamed, looking for someone to make an honest woman of her.
-But is love to be found in a beer shop in Blue Town?
+When her father disowns her, Mary must make a respectable marriage or never see Ramsgate again.
+But can love be found in a beer shop in Blue Town?
 And how will she know it if she finds it?

 Cheshire Novel Prize 2025 Top 100